asmit-a/pic-16b-project/README.md

 ### Request A Visualization

 This page allows the user to see how different aspects of family structure in certain states has changed over time.
-The user is first asked to select a table whose data they would like to ac_ess, as well as a state.
+The user is first asked to select a table whose data they would like to access, as well as a state.
 Upon clicking the "Submit" button, they will then be redirected to a `Plotly` plot that displays how data from their chosen data has changed over the previous years.

 ### Download Tables